Nationwide Insurance - Auto

 - Multipolicy discount: If customers have multiple policies with Nationwide, they will receive a discount on their auto insurance policy.

-- Best for New drivers, drivers who just purchased a car and drivers who also own homes.
+- Best for: New drivers, drivers who just purchased a car and drivers who also own homes.

-Nationwide Insurance - Auto Company Profile
+Nationwide Insurance - Auto Company Information

 - Company Name: